fredbi/go-experiments/go-openapi/mono-repo.md

 * `github.com/go-openapi/core/gendoc/generator/targets/contrib/templates` - contributed documentation templates
 * `github.com/go-openapi/core/gendoc/generator/targets/contrib/settings` - contributed documentation settings

+See also an existing spec navigator based on mermaid.

 ## Stubs

 Examples and test case generator for JSON schema and OpenAPI spec.

-Ships with a python tool to play with against your favorite LLM provider.
+Ships with a ~Python~ Go tool to play with against your favorite LLM provider.

 * **`github.com/go-openapi/core/stubs`** [go.mod] - A faker utility for JSON schema and OpenAPI spec
 * `github.com/go-openapi/core/stubs/cmd/genstubs` - A minimal CLI to generate JSON examples and test cases
 * `github.com/go-openapi/core/stubs/generator` - The stubs generator package
 * `github.com/go-openapi/core/stubs/generator/contrib`

+Open question: Should we pepper out the bulk of faking stuff across repos or centralize everything in here?

+Use-case for LLM: figure out (e.g using embeddings) the class of faker that best suits a JSON schema property.

 ## Serve spec

 * `github.com/go-openapi/core/serve` [go.mod] -- A simple http server to serve specs with UI
+* `github.com/go-openapi/core/serve/cmd/oai-serve` -- Minimal CLI to serve specs and their documentation

 ## OpenAPI spec (v2, v3.x)